YahavGerhard/chacha20-hardware-accelerator/README.md

 ## System Architecture & SoC Integration
 The design integrates multiple hardware components to ensure reliable data movement and processing:
 * **Custom ChaCha20 IP (PL):** A high-speed Verilog core implementing the stream cipher.
 * **AXI DMA Controller:** Acts as the high-speed data mover.
-It utilizes AXI4-Memory Map (AXI-MM) to fetch data from the DDR memory and AXI4-Stream to push it into the crypto core.
+It utilizes **AXI4-Memory Map (AXI-MM)** to fetch data from memory and **AXI4-Stream** to push it into the crypto core.
-* **Infrastructure Blocks:** Includes AXI Interconnects for bus arbitration and Processor System Reset modules to ensure synchronized hardware startup.
+* **Infrastructure Blocks:** Includes **AXI Interconnects** for bus arbitration and data flow management, and Processor System Reset modules to ensure synchronized hardware startup.
 * **Processing System (PS):** An ARM-based processor running **Embedded Linux**, responsible for system orchestration and hardware validation.

-## Technical Specifications & Constraints
+## Technical Specifications & Standards
-* **Protocol Standard:** RFC 7539 (The official IETF standard for ChaCha20/Poly1305).
+* **Protocol Standard (RFC 7539):** The core logic is strictly compliant with the IETF RFC 7539 standard.
+This ensures that the hardware accelerator is 100% compatible with global software standards (like OpenSSL).
 * **Data Capacity:** Optimized for 512-bit block processing (64 bytes) per iteration, suitable for high-bandwidth streams.
 * **Memory Alignment:** The DMA engine requires 32-bit aligned memory addresses for stable burst transfers.
 * **Hardware Addressing:**